Choose Ohio First Scholarship

 Strengthening Ohio’s Future

 The Choose Ohio First Scholarship is designed to significantly strengthen Ohio’s competitiveness within science, technology, engineering, mathematics, and medicine (STEMM) disciplines and STEMM education.
-Cedarville University incoming computer science and computer engineering students are eligible for this scholarship.
+The following majors are included within the scholarship:

 - Must be first-year freshman student